OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/use_case/use_cases.md

 - `activity` (**Activity**): Description of data acquisition activity
 	- Temperature measured with a temperature sensor
 	- A software compute
-	- Mesure of a plant height by a person
+	- Measure of a plant height by a person

 # Value/Variable